ryelle/flounder/README.md

 ###Jetpack enabled

-Flounder is designed to work seamlessly with many of Jetpack's popular features: infinite scroll, gallery support, and [Blah]
+Flounder is designed to work seamlessly with many of Jetpack's popular features such as infinite scroll and enhanced gallery support.